austindash/BusMap/README.md

 A loop is used to mark each stop, in order from MIT and one at  a time, at an interval of 3 seconds.
 I added style to the background and button.

 How to run?
-Download all files from this repository into a single folder then drag and drop the html file into your browser of choice.
+Download all files from my GitHub repository into a single folder then drag and drop the html file into your browser of choice.

 In the future I plan to add aditional bus routes from MIT and a darkmode for the map.